FletcherMacDonald/CS400-Final-Project/README.md

 [https://documenter.getpostman.com/view/42594454/2sB2ca7L7F]

 How to Run Software Application:
-1. Go to the CS400-Final-Project repo and into the 'current-website-branch-2' branch and clone the repository to your computer locally using:
+1. Go to the CS400-Final-Project repo and into the 'final' branch and clone the repository to your computer locally using:
 ```python
 git clone --branch final https://github.com/FletcherMacDonald/CS400-Final-Project.git
 ```